Nine large, private labor & delivery recovery rooms will ensure that mom and family members have a comfortable setting for the birthing experience.

 If a Caesarean section is scheduled or becomes necessary, babies are delivered just down the hall in fully furnished operating suites.
-This ensures that from the time you enter Providence Health Center to have your baby, you never have to leave the Women & Newborns Center.
+This ensures that from the time you enter Ascension Providence to have your baby, you never have to leave the Women & Newborns Center.

 True vs. False Labor

 |True Labor||False Labor|